-Employees should use the following guidelines and complete a Title IX Incident Report in discussing sexual misconduct with the Title IX Committee.
-Note: If you are not an employee but wish to report an incident or situation, click here.
+Employees and students should use the following guidelines and complete a Title IX Incident Report in discussing sexual misconduct with the Title IX Committee.

 Manchester Community College takes its obligations to comply with Title IX of the Education Amendments of 1972 (Title IX) very seriously.
 Title IX prohibits discrimination on the basis of sex in any federally funded education program or activity.
 The Office of Civil Rights of the Department of Education considers sexual misconduct (including sexual harassment, sexual violence, sexual assault and intimate partner violence) to be a form of sexual discrimination and requires the college to take immediate and effective steps to respond to sexual misconduct.